-The Voluntary, Community and Faith sector plays an important strategic and operational role in supporting Carers in Cheshire East.
-The main Voluntary, Community and Faith sector Carers' organisations are represented on the Carers Interagency Group and collectively support around 5000 Carers.
-There are many Voluntary, Community and Faith sector organisations providing support for Carers in Cheshire East ranging from very small community based groups to local branches of large national charities.
-These groups make a substantial difference to the lives of Carers they support.
+The Voluntary, Community and Faith Sector plays an important strategic and operational role in supporting carers in Cheshire East.
+The main Voluntary, Community and Faith Sector carers' organisations are represented on the Carers Interagency Group and collectively support around 5000 carers.
+There are many Voluntary, Community and Faith Sector organisations providing support for carers in Cheshire East ranging from very small community based groups to local branches of large national charities.
+These groups make a substantial difference to the lives of the carers they support.

-The key messages from these organisations in Cheshire East were:
+The key messages from these organisations in Cheshire East were that:

-- Partnership is an essential part of working to support Carers.
-No single agency can provide the wide range of services and support required by Carers with diverse individual needs. - Personalisation presents both opportunities and challenges for Voluntary, Community and Faith sector organisations and at a time of considerable change they are being encouraged to extend their role and widen their services which support Carers. - Representatives of the sector are keen to see the continued development of a range of quality, flexible and appropriate support services for Carers across the borough, reflecting each organisation's expertise. - Avoiding duplication is essential as resources are limited but there should be choice of service providers who complement each other. - The vast majority of Carers are unknown to any organisation and therefore helping Carers to identify themselves as Carers and to access support is a key priority. - Voluntary, Community and Faith sector organisations recognise the importance of Carers' assessments in providing a comprehensive view of Carers' needs and ensuring they get the help and support needed. - Voluntary, Community and Faith sector organisations will be instrumental in continuing to develop and improve support for Carers in Cheshire East.
+- Partnership is an essential part of working to support carers.
+No single agency can provide the wide range of services and support required by carers with diverse individual needs. - Personalisation presents both opportunities and challenges for Voluntary, Community and Faith Sector organisations and at a time of considerable change they are being encouraged to extend their role and widen their services that support carers. - Representatives of the sector are keen to see the continued development of a range of quality, flexible and appropriate support services for carers across the borough, reflecting each organisation's expertise. - Avoiding duplication is essential as resources are limited but there should be a choice of service providers who complement each other. - The vast majority of carers are unknown to any organisation and therefore helping carers to identify themselves as carers and to access support is a key priority. - Voluntary, Community and Faith Sector organisations recognise the importance of carers' assessments in providing a comprehensive view of carers' needs and ensuring they get the help and support needed. - Voluntary, Community and Faith Sector organisations will be instrumental in continuing to develop and improve support for carers in Cheshire East.